 Kelsey Fox Bennett Boyd

 Kelsey has a BA in Creative Writing and Dance from the University of Colorado and a Masters of Education in Community Arts from Lesley University, and she now teaches at the Barrow Street Nursery School in Manhattan, New York.
-Kelsey also is a licensed brain gym instructor and does private personal welfare and coaching consultations through her website (kelseyfoxbennettboyd.com).
+Kelsey also is a licensed brain gym instructor and does private personal welfare and coaching consultations through her websites (kelseyfoxbennettboyd.com and https://kelseyfoxbennettboyd.com/blog/my-heart-breaks-daily).
 Kelsey’s husband, Ballard Boyd, is a producer of The Late Show with Stephen Colbert on CBS.
+In 2021, Ballard received an Emmy Award for his creative production of the show.